Esri/cityengine_for_rhino/README.md

 <img src="doc/img/man_gh_extract_param.jpg" height=215>

 It is possible to automatically create connected input components by using the `Extract Parameter` feature.
-Right click on the input parameter you want to extract and select `Extract parameter`.
+Right-click on the input parameter you want to extract and select `Extract parameter`.
 The new component will display the same name and description as the input parameter, and have the attribute's default value(s) assigned to it.

 #### Working with the Puma outputs